Cape May & Delmarva Birding - Fall Migration Extravaganza

 In the sunny afternoons, we’ll head to places like the Cape May Point State Park hawkwatching platform and turn our attention skyward in search of uncommon raptors like Mississippi Kite, Peregrine Falcon, Bald Eagle, and Red-shouldered Hawk.

 In the marsh grass and shrubs of Cape May Meadows and Brig, we’ll watch for Saltmarsh Sparrow, Seaside Sparrow, and maybe even a stray Lark Sparrow or Clay-colored Sparrow.
-In the nearby channels and lagoons, we’ll look for unusual wading birds like Yellow-crowned Night Heron, Tricolored Heron, Little Blue Heron, White Ibis, White-faced Ibis, and possibly a reclusive Clapper Rail.
+In the nearby channels and lagoons, we’ll look for unusual and beautiful wading birds like Yellow-crowned Night Heron, Snowy Egret, Little Blue Heron, White Ibis, White-faced Ibis, and possibly a reclusive Clapper Rail.

 We’ll leave the hotel to begin our search each morning at sunrise to encounter songbirds when they are at their most active.
 We’ll travel from place to place throughout the day, with plenty of stops for refreshments and restrooms along the way, and return to our lodging with time to freshen up before dinner in town.
 While we don’t include mid-day siestas on this action-packed trip, we will be within 10 minutes of our lodging most of the time, so we can easily swing by the hotel for those needing a couple hours of downtime.